pomuzhou/Molecularphotonics.github.io/content/authors/陈安琪/_index.md

 ---
 # Display name
-title: ‘Anqi Chen 陈安琪’
+title: Anqi Chen 陈安琪

 # Full name (for SEO)
 first_name: Anqi
 last_name: Chen

 # Username (this should match the folder name)
-# authors:
+authors:
-#   - 陈安琪
+  - none

 # Is this the primary user of the site?
 superuser: false